Sites 52 and 53

 Site 55 was a cairn of stones cleared from the field.
 The excavation revealed that it was the remains of a small destroyed circle.

 The dolmen measures 4 feet 6 ins. in height.
-Its long axis is N.W. and S.E.
-The roofing-stone, which measures 5 feet 8 ins. by 5 feet, and is in the centre about 2 feet 6 ins. thick, rests on 4 stones, 2 on either side.
-The stone at the N.W. end is missing; and the antechamber, porch, or continuation at the S.E. end is formed by 2 uncovered stones.
+Its long axis is Northwest and Southeast The roofing-stone, which measures 5 feet 8 ins. by 5 feet, and is in the centre about 2 feet 6 ins. thick, rests on 4 stones, 2 on either side.
+The stone at the north-west end is missing; and the antechamber, porch, or continuation at the south-east end is formed by 2 uncovered stones.
 The gap or slit connecting this with the interior of the dolmen is only 6 inches wide.

 "In this cist there were six hundred and fifteen fragments of bones, all small, greyish-white, ashen-coloured and calcined.
 With them were two teeth (of a ruminant), part of the tibia of bird (curlew or plover), and a, piece of shell (Helix).
 Twenty of the bone fragments exhibited the peculiar transverse crack-like' marks alluded to in preceding interments," - Wood-Martin.

 LXV.
 No. 53.
 Situated on the same field-boundary as LXIV, within about 100 feet of the road (dolmen-circle).
 "A few stones of this circle only remain.
 It was destroyed a few years ago by Mr. Walshe's herd, by that gentleman's order.